Francescde/joycontrol/README.md

 ## Installation

-the startup_server.sh script takes care of installation. as well as launching the app.
-If you want to do it manually follow the following steps:
+the service_installer.sh script takes care of installation.
+And it generates two system services (my_joycon_server, my_map_controller) If you want to do it manually follow the following steps:

 - Install dependencies
   Raspbian: